WyldResearchLtd/Ligger.spritebuilder/README.md

 P3
 * Random delay for each character start
-* The particle effect for a NoBeer Ligger shouldn't be a splash
+* A particle effect for Returning home/Getting beer
 * Obstacles that disappear before fully existing screen